bcongdon/optimal_balancer/README.md

 A simple tool for calculating the optimal number of shares to buy to maintain a proportional portfolio.

+The tool takes into account the current price of each fund, the number of shares of each fund already in the portfolio, and the desired target proportion of each fund.
+From that information, it calculates the optimal number of shares of each fund to buy to get closest to the desired target proportion for the portfolio, using a "buy only" strategy.

 ## Usage

 ```